 - Students who will be abroad are encouraged to begin planning their thesis before they depart.

-- Take a methodology course such as Research Design or Quantitative Political Analysis during your junior year to understand the research process and plan your work.
+- Take a methodology course such as Visualizing Politics or Quantitative Political Analysis during your junior year to understand the research process and plan your work.

 - Talk to several faculty members with whom you might want to work.
 Present your ideas and ask if they would consider serving as your thesis director or if they can recommend someone.